 The Assessor will not obtain evidence or contact witnesses on your behalf.

-Please note that in common with other tribunals, all electronic submissions and attachments received at POPLA will be destroyed after one year from the date of the last action/correspondence in the matter and all hard copy received will be securely disposed of after six months from that date.
+Please note that in common with other tribunals, all electronic submissions and attachments received at POPLA will be destroyed after one year from the date of the last action in the matter and all hard copy received will be securely disposed of after six months from that same last action date.

 The Assessor will consider all the evidence presented by you and by the operator.